Rhodiola rosea L.

 Rhodiola roanensis, Sedum rhodiola, Sedum roanense, Sedum rosea

-Rhodiola rosea is a succulent plant, up to 16 inches (40 cm) tall, with several stems growing from a short, scaly rootstock.
-Flowers are with 4 sepals and 4 petals, yellow to greenish-yellow, sometimes tipped with red and appear in summer.
+Rhodiola rosea is a succulent plant with several stems growing from a short scaly rootstock.
+It grows up to 16 inches (40 cm) tall.
+Flowers are yellow to greenish-yellow, sometimes tipped with red, and appear in summer.
 They have four sepals and four petals.
 Several shoots growing from the same thick root may reach up to 14 inches (35 cm) in height.
-It is dioecious – having separate female and male plants.
+It is dioecious, having separate female and male plants.

 How to Grow and Care